Regularizations for shock and rarefaction waves in the perturbed solitons of the KP equation: The initial value problems with V-shaped initial data

 Note here that $\kappa_1^0$ is a fixed point.

 Before closing the case (d), we remark that the incomplete chord diagram in Figure \ref{fig210} has two fixed points (see Definition \ref{def:fix}).
-Then we show that the global solution contains additional (resonant) soliton which has the parameter $\kappa_2^0$.
-This point is another type of the initial point, and we define the following. \begin{definition} We define another type of the initial points in addition to the points in Definition \ref{def:fix}: \begin{itemize} \item[(c)] A point $\kappa_j^0$ is ``singular'', if there exists a half $[i,k]$-soliton with $\kappa^0_i<\kappa^0_j<\kappa^0_k$. \end{itemize} \end{definition} Note that the singular point is a resonant point, which appears as a \emph{cusp} point of the complete chord diagram.
+Then we show that the global solution contains an additional (resonant) soliton which has the parameter $\kappa_2^0$.
+This point is another type of the initial point, and we define the following. \begin{definition} We define another type of initial points in addition to the points in Definition \ref{def:fix}: \begin{itemize} \item[(c)] A point $\kappa_j^0$ is ``singular'', if there exists a half $[i,k]$-soliton with $\kappa^0_i<\kappa^0_j<\kappa^0_k$. \end{itemize} \end{definition} Note that the singular point is a resonant point, which appears as a \emph{cusp} point of the complete chord diagram.

-\begin{remark} Our regularization is similar to the dispersive regularization used in the Whitham theory for slowly modulated solution in nonlinear dispersive wave equations (see \cite{BK:94, Kodama5} and also Appendix \ref{A-KW} for the details). \end{remark}
+\begin{remark} Our regularization is similar to the dispersive regularization used in the Whitham theory for slowly modulated solutions in nonlinear dispersive wave equations (see \cite{BK:94, Kodama5} and also Appendix \ref{A-KW} for the details). \end{remark}

 The case (e) is also the degenerate case with $\kappa_{1}^{0}=\kappa_{2}^{0}$ and $\sqrt{2A_0}<2$.
 The initial half-solitons are $[1,3]$-soliton in $Y>0$ and $[1,4]$-soliton in $Y<0$.
 This is similar to the case (d), and the $\kappa$-system \eqref{kappa} is reduced to a simple wave system for the $\kappa_2$.
 The initial value problem for $\kappa_2$ is then given by